Countdown (game show): Conundrum

 The final round of the game is the Countdown Conundrum, in which the contestants are shown a combination of two or three words with a total of nine letters.
 They have 30 seconds to form a single word using all the letters and must buzz in to respond (a bell for the champion and a buzzer for the challenger).
 Each contestant is allowed only one guess and the first to answer correctly scores 10 points.
-If a contestant buzzes-in and either responds incorrectly or fails to give any response, they are frozen out and the remaining time is given to the opponent.
+If a contestant buzzes in and either responds incorrectly or fails to give any response, they are frozen out and the remaining time is given to the opponent.
 If neither contestant can solve it, the presenter asks whether anyone in the audience knows the answer and if so, chooses someone to call it out (this practice was stopped temporarily in 2009 to avoid difficulties with camera angles after the studio layout was changed).
-The Conundrum is designed to have only one solution, but on occasion more than one valid word is found by happenstance (e.g. MISSATTEE can become both ESTIMATES and STEAMIEST).
+The Conundrum is intended to have only one solution, but on occasion more than one valid word is found by happenstance (e.g. MISSATTEE can become both ESTIMATES and STEAMIEST).
 If this happens, any of these results are accepted.
 On rare occasions, the Conundrum is presented as a single nine-letter word that must be anagrammed into another one (e.g. SMARTENED becoming TRADESMEN).

 If the contestants' scores are within ten points of each other going into this round, it is referred to as a "Crucial Countdown Conundrum."
 Since ten points are at stake, the contestant who solves it (if any) will either win the game or force a tiebreaker.
 If the scores are tied after the Conundrum, additional Conundrums are played until the tie is broken.
 There have been several instances in which two Conundrums were used to decide the winner, but only a handful of episodes have required three.
 There have also been cases when even more Conundrums have been required to provide a winner, but not all have been included in the transmitted programme.